jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ## Losing it (ToL)

-We’re really losing it.
+We're really losing it.
 The symbol of a raised hand, nails manicured to perfection.
 White, soft holding a small, almost heart-shaped device, with a small space at the bottom, and a flattened top.
 It has a small, square screen in the middle.
-It is “the no-fuss mobile Info” device.
+It is "the no-fuss mobile Info" device.
 When you are in the city, you can get a list of restaurants, directions, and events around the city… what happened to spontaneity?
 We will not have to talk to people to get directions anymore.
 Will the experience be enhanced, as technology always claims?

 It is as if we have become fascinated with our own magic.
 And it is magical, the life we live.
 Talking to one another over long distances.
 Watching pictorial and aural representations projected over huge areas and distances, making a kind of ritual out of it.
 For we can all experience the same moments through the commonality of TV.
 It is similar to the Passover ritual for the Jews, where there are millions of people all over the world, who will be celebrating the same event, in very similar ways, reading the same story, eating similar food.
 Investigating the outer and inner reaches of the universe we are aware of, with tools and mechanisms, which only the high priests of science can understand.

 The rest of us, are just recipients of their vision.
 And live like rats in a cage that the Lords of Society have fashioned for us to be experimented upon.
 Our consciousness has been turned upon ourselves, and we are not aware of the society we are fashioning.
 For it is no longer a singular absolute decision that we can make, but one that will affect every part of the system.
 This is what our high priests are reporting back to us.

 The same burning desire to understand the world around us.
 The same willingness to sacrifice everything, even themselves to understand it.
 In the same fashion, did the witchdoctors and priests of yore explore.
 And so did the rest of us listen, as we are listening now.
-Always with the distraction of the one’s hungry for power.
+Always with the distraction of the one's hungry for power.
 The Dark Lords that tempt us, and project and reflect our own darkness, our own hunger to fulfil our every desire, even the darkest.
 The ones who live the life we fantasize about, so we produce the blessed ones of our desire to be recognized.
-Here, it is even more important to separate the _Yetzer Ha’Rah_ from the _Yetzer Ha’Tov_, the good from the evil.
+Here, it is even more important to separate the _Yetzer Ha'Rah_ from the _Yetzer Ha'Tov_, the good from the evil.
 There is a huge difference is there not between a famous movie star and an infamous psychopath, whether a sanctioned or unsanctioned killer – though both are expressions of our dark side.

 ## Labour (ToL)

-We have made a commodity of labour, separating the person’s labour from the person.
-Thus we can quantify the labour, refer to it as a labour “force”, and use it, separately from the life of the person.
+We have made a commodity of labour, separating the person's labour from the person.
+Thus we can quantify the labour, refer to it as a labour "force", and use it, separately from the life of the person.

-This is in order to quantize a person’s labour, and thus put him in a profit making context, instead of a human one.
+This is in order to quantize a person's labour, and thus put him in a profit making context, instead of a human one.

 In the same way we have commodified play and leisure.